Last updated on March 9th, 2022

-The beach is as pretty as they come and you’ll be spending your days relaxing on the soft sand, dipping in the warm waters and enjoying happy hour cocktails.
+The beach is as pretty as they come and you’ll be spending your days relaxing on the soft sand, dipping in the warm waters, and enjoying happy hour cocktails.
 Nights are spent stargazing and being wowed in a traditional Polynesian dance show put on by local villagers.
 The show culminates with a spectacular fire dancing that is so close to you that you’ll be feeling the heat from the spinning flames.

 Lalomanu’s coastline and reef were badly damaged in the 2009 tsunami.
 The reef is slowly recovering so the snorkeling is not great at the moment.
-That said, the beach is close many of the island’s natural highlights which I mentioned in day 2, so you also have the chance to revisit your favorites.
+That said, the beach is close to many of the island’s natural highlights which I mentioned on day 2, so you also have the chance to revisit your favorites.

 Namua Island on the other hand is really off the beaten track.
 The island is privately owned by the family that runs Namua Island Beach Fales and they’ll pick you up on their tiny boat from a designated spot.
-The island can be visited as part of a day trip (T40) but I strongly recommend spending the night in this enchanting island.
+The island can be visited as part of a day trip (T40) but I strongly recommend spending the night on this enchanting island.
 You might be the only ones staying here and I was even left alone for a few hours as hosts went ashore.

 The snorkeling is much better in Namua Island and you can hike to the top of the island for sunrise or even circle the island during low tide.
 Your beach fale will be right on the beach, with nothing but songbirds and crashing waves to ‘worry your mind’.
 Here’s what it looks and sounds like from the inside of your beach fale in Namua Island.

-For the last three days of your 7 days in Samoa holiday you have a choice: (Option A) explore Savaii Island or (Option B) explore the western side of Upolu’s south coast.
+For the last three days of your 7 days in Samoa holiday, you have a choice: (Option A) explore Savaii Island or (Option B) explore the western side of Upolu’s south coast.
 Savaii is Samoa’s largest island but home to just a quarter of its population.
 It is said to be ‘the real Samoa’, where tradition is strong and where nature has been sculpted by centuries of volcanic activity.
-The western side of Upolu’s south coast on the other hand, is home to more tropical beaches and a whole lot of relaxing.
+The western side of Upolu’s south coast, on the other hand, is home to more tropical beaches and a whole lot of relaxing.